Members area

 Photo: Have a meeting to discuss your child's plans for their future

 When your child is moving from one stage of their life to another, for example leaving education to start work, it’s called ‘transition’.
-When your child is 13 or 14, and if they have an Education, Health and Care (EHC) plan, statement or additional support needs (ASN), their school or local authority may hold a transition plan meeting.
+When your child is 13 or 14, and if they have additional support in education, their school or local authority may hold a transition plan meeting.

-This meeting is the first step to planning and preparing for your child’s future and will help to ensure that they make a successful move into further education, training or employment.
+This meeting is the first step to planning and preparing for your child’s future.
+It will help your child make a successful move into further education, training or employment.

 Transition meetings

-Not all deaf young people have transition meetings, but they should get the chance to talk to a careers adviser or teacher at school or college about what they want to do in the future.
+Not all deaf young people have transition meetings, but they should get the chance to talk to a careers adviser or teacher about what they want to do in the future.

 Preparing for the transition meeting

-You should encourage your child to prepare for their transition meeting so they get more out of it.
-Ask them to have a think about what they might like to do in the future – if you and your child’s teacher have an idea of what their aspirations are, it makes it easier to support them!
+Encourage your child to prepare for their transition meeting so they get more out of it.
+They should think about what they might like to do in the future – if you and your child’s teacher have an idea of what their aspirations are, it makes it easier to support them.

-Deaf people do all sorts of jobs, and there are only a small number of jobs they aren’t allowed to do because being able to hear is important for safety reasons.
-With the right support and skills, most jobs will be open to your child so encourage them to aim high!
+Deaf people do all sorts of jobs.
+There are only a small number of jobs they aren’t allowed to do because being able to hear is important for safety reasons.
+With the right support and skills, most jobs will be open to your child, so encourage them to aim high.

-It might help to go through some questions together that might come up in the transition meeting, for example:
+It might help to go through some questions together.
+Here are some examples of questions that might come up in the transition meeting:

 • What subjects are you best at?

-• What options are available to you when you’re 16/18 (college, staying at school, apprenticeships etc.)?
+• What options are available to you when you’re 16, 17 or 18?
+For example, college, staying at school, apprenticeships and so on.

 • Are there any jobs you'd like to do in the future?
 Why would you like to do them?